Bonk's Adventure

 Bonk's Adventure was ported to the NES and Amiga, as well as being released as a coin-operated arcade game, under different titles (FC Genjin and BC Genjin in Japan, and BC Kid in Europe).
-A completely different game with the same name appeared on the Game Boy (under the title GB Genjin in Japan).
+A completely different game with the same name and characters appeared on the Game Boy in late 1992 (under the title GB Genjin in Japan).

 Plot

 The game takes place in a fictional prehistoric era.
 Its protagonist is Bonk, a strong and bald caveboy who battles anthropomorphic dinosaurs and other prehistoric enemies.
 Bonk's mission is to rescue Princess Za (a small pink Plesiosaur-type reptile) who has been kidnapped by the evil King Drool (a large, green, Tyrannosaurus-type dinosaur).
 In the arcade version, Bonk is also assisted by a female version of himself.

 Gameplay

 Bonk attacks enemies by "bonking" them with his large, invincible forehead.
 Bonk starts the game with three hearts' worth of health, which are depleted to blue as Bonk takes damage, and three extra lives.
 Bonk's health can be restored in increments by collecting fruits and vegetables.

 Bonk can also collect pieces of meat as power-ups; these lend him special abilities and make him stronger.
 There are three stages of a power-up: his normal self, a second stage during which he can stun enemies by pounding on the ground, and a third stage where he becomes temporarily invulnerable.
 Meat can be found in two varieties: big meat and small meat.
 The effects of meat are additive but wear off over time.
 A small meat gives Bonk the second stage of meat power, and a large one takes him to stage three.
 Eating small meat while in stage two will also put Bonk into the third, invincible stage of meat power.
 When the third stage effect wears off, he returns to the second state and remains there for a while before turning back to the regular Bonk.
 Eating either size of meat while in the third stage of meat power-up will reset the timer on Bonk's meat power.

 Bonk can occasionally collect red heart power-ups that refill an entire heart worth of health, or even more rarely, a large red heart, which restores all of Bonk's missing health.
 There are also two rare, blue heart power-ups in the game, which will increase Bonk's maximum health by one heart.